 Religions offer ways of understanding the world.
 A religion doesn’t necessarily conflict with a scientific description of the universe – it offers a different way of thinking about it.
 The term ‘God’ can be taken literally to depict a “superhuman, supernatural intelligence who deliberately designed and created the universe and everything in it, including us”.
 That literal understanding was ridiculed as unscientific by Richard Dawkins – but he failed to recognise the value of a humanising narrative that anyone can relate to and which can clarify moral issues.

 The survey Giving up on God reveals that “[s]ince 2007, there has been a remarkably sharp trend away from religion” (with some exceptions).
 Its authors argue that this is the result of increasing prosperity:

 “Religion provided assurance that the world was in the hands of an infallible higher power (or powers) who promised that, if one followed the rules, things would ultimately work out for the best.
 In a world where people often lived near starvation, religion helped them cope with severe uncertainty and stress.
 But as economic and technological development took place, people became …less dependent on religion”

-Despite the overall downward trend, though, religion continues to be very important to many people and it remains a potent force.
-People want to feel that they are complying with God’s instructions – so scholars and priests, who interpret religious texts for specific situations, become powerful: religious organisations support (and control) their followers.
+Despite the overall downward trend, though, religious foundations for moral values continue to be very important to many people and they remain a potent force.
+People want to feel that they are complying with God’s instructions – so scholars and priests, who interpret religious texts for specific situations, become powerful.
+Religious organisations support (and control) their followers.